smmckay/hwut/doc/manual/source/deterministic/interview.rst

     tells hwut to perform a temporal logic test where the rule files are ``Simple-1.tlr`` and ``Simple-2.tlr``.

+.. describe:: EXTRA_FILES: list of files;

+    If ``EXTRA_FILES`` is specified, hwut considers a list of extra files as being produced by the test application.
+Those files are stored also in the GOOD directory.
+    Each time the test is run not only the standard output is checked.
+Also, a binary comparison of each mentioned file with its good correspondance is done.
+    An 'EXTRA_FILES' option followed by a bracketted choice restricts the mentioned files to the given choice.
+For example.

+        > ./test-z.sh --hwut-info
+        Hello World;
+        CHOICES:           Good, Bad;
+        EXTRA_FILES(Good): file1.txt, file2.txt;
+        EXTRA_FILES(Bad):  error.dat;
+        EXTRA_FILES:       protocol.log;

+    In the above example, the files 'file1.txt' and 'file2.txt' are expected only for choice 'Good'.
+The choice 'Bad' is expected to produce 'error.dat' and the file 'protocol.log' is expected to be produced in any case.

 The output that HWUT reads can be produced by simple ``printf()``-statements in C, or ``print``-statements in Python, or ``echo``-statements in a shell, or whatever construct a particular programming language uses to print content on the console.

 Tests